paper-toaster/osu-wiki/wiki/Game_Modes/osu!/en.md

 ![Gameplay example of Osu!
 Tatakae!
 Ouendan in Nintendo DS](/wiki/shared/Ouendan.jpg "Gameplay example of Osu!
 Tatakae!
 Ouendan in Nintendo DS")

 The gameplay circles can be seen on the bottom screen, and the story on the top screen.
 Each stage is basically a self-contained story about a person in trouble.
 That is where the *Ouendan* (Cheer squad) comes in.
-Through the magical power of male cheerleading, the player have to help the people in trouble.
+Through the magical power of male cheerleading, the player has to help the people in trouble.

 ## ![](/wiki/shared/mode/osu.png) Gameplay